RavikanthEragapati/consumer-driven-contract-testing/README.md

 # consumer-driven-contract-testing

-this projects 2 spring boot webflux projects that are used to simulate Provider and Consumers services. these service are used to demo the implementation of Provider and Consumer Driven Developement testing using
+this projects contains 2 spring boot webflux projects that are used to simulate Provider and Consumers services. these service are used to demo the implementation of Provider and Consumer Driven Developement testing using contract-verifier and contract-stub-runner

 ```gradle